 On one hand, those allow to verify users’ identities and protect everyone from possible sex offenders and harassments.
 Users should also have the ability to report abuses and inappropriate behaviors.
 Tinder, by the way, has already faced a harassment lawsuit, so do take this issue seriously when you create a dating app.

 - Additional profile photo verification.
 Request users to snap a picture from their device and the app algorithm will ensure that it matches those listed on their profile.

-- Bubble app has taken another approach and introduced the women first messaging system.
+- Bumble app has taken another approach and introduced the women first messaging system.
 Girls should initiate the conversation after they’ve got matched.
 This was aimed to reduce a number of inappropriate messages female users get.
 The community response has been overwhelmingly positive so far.

 - Siren app offered women an option to initially blur their profile photos and get messages from people only interested in their answers to dating questions.